uma-email/poc/README.md

 ## Future Work

-Consider a Correlated Authentication (CAN) protocol, where RS/AS acts as a cross-domain attribute provider.
+Consider a Correlated Authentication (CAN) protocol, where RS/AS acts as an external attribute provider.

 # Authorization-Enhanced Mail System